qc542/CS410X/README.md

 # CS410X
 Updates on CS410X project

+## Feb.
+10
+### _Introduction to TensorFlow_ by deeplearning.ai on _Coursera_
+* Watched lesson videos of Week 3
+* Completed coding assignment of Week 3 in Python
+* Passed Week 3 quiz
+* Covered convolutional layer, pooling and applying image filters

 ## Prior to Feb.
 8
 ### _Machine Learning_ by Stanford University on _Coursera_
 * Watched lesson videos of Week 1-4